-Whereas the Bankruptcy and Insolvency Act provides the Superintendent with the general power to supervise the administration of all estates and matters to which the Act applies;
+Whereas the Bankruptcy and Insolvency Act (the "Act") provides the Superintendent with the general power to supervise the administration of all estates and matters to which the Act applies;

-Whereas during the course of an investigation regarding the corporate trustee Pfeiffer & Pfeiffer Inc. and individual trustee Sydney H. Pfeiffer, the Deputy Superintendent (Programs, Standards and Regulatory Affairs), Alain Lafontaine, on July 5, 2002, with a view to protecting the estates, issued conservatory measures which notably enjoined financial institutions where, according to information given by the trustees, estate funds had been deposited, to make no debit, payment or transfer on funds credited to the estates administered by the trustees unless they be co-signed by a representative of the Office of the Superintendent of Bankruptcy;
+Whereas during the course of an investigation regarding the corporate trustee Pfeiffer & Pfeiffer Inc. and individual trustee Sydney H. Pfeiffer (the "Trustees") and, with a view to protecting the estates, I issued conservatory measures on July 5, 2002, which, inter alia, required financial institutions where estate funds had been deposited to make no debit, payment or transfer on funds credited to the estates administered by the Trustees unless they were co-signed by a representative of the Office of the Superintendent of Bankruptcy;

-Whereas, in light of the seriousness of the irregularities identified, the Deputy Superintendent, Alain Lafontaine, on July 24, 2002, issued a second series of conservatory measures which enjoined the Official Receiver to take possession of the bankruptcy and proposal files administered by the trustees and to deliver them to Samson, Bélair, Deloitte & Touche Inc., guardian trustee, which has since been ensuring their administration;
+Whereas, in light of the seriousness of the irregularities identified regarding the trust accounts administered by the Trustees, I issued, on July 24, 2002 a second series of conservatory measures which required the Official Receiver to take possession of the bankruptcy and proposal files administered by the Trustees and to deliver them to Samson Bélair, Deloitte & Touche Inc., guardian trustee, (the "Guardian Trustee") which has since been ensuring their administration;

-Whereas since the issuance of these measures, the trustees Pfeiffer & Pfeiffer Inc. and Sydney H. Pfeiffer are no longer able to administer new estates or to conduct transactions in the estate bank accounts;
+Whereas since the issuance of these measures, the Trustees are no longer allowed to administer new estates or to conduct transactions in the estate bank accounts;

 Whereas the Superintendent of Bankruptcy may and must, for the protection of an estate, exercise the powers referred to in subsection 14.03(1) of the Act in the circumstances stipulated in subsection 14.03(2) of the Act;

-Whereas the Superintendent of Bankruptcy has delegated to Sylvie Laperrière, Senior Analyst, Disciplinary Affairs, in accordance with subsection 14.01(2) of the Act, in certain situations mentioned in subsection 14.03(2), his powers as specified at subsection 14.03 (1) of the Act, copies of which delegation are attached along with copies of subsections 14.01(2) and 14.03(1) to (4) of the Act;
+Whereas the Superintendent of Bankruptcy has delegated to the Deputy Superintendent (Policy, Programs and Standards, now Programs, Standards and Regulatory Affairs) in accordance with subsection 14.01(2) of the Act, in certain situations mentioned in subsection 14.03(2), his powers as specified at subsection 14.03 (1) of the Act, copies of which delegation are attached, along with copies of subsections 14.01(2) and 14.03(1) to (4) of the Act;

-I, Sylvie Laperrière, in my capacity as Senior Analyst, Disciplinary Affairs, give instruction to:
+I, Alain Lafontaine, in my capacity as Deputy Superintendent (Programs, Standards and Regulatory Affairs), give instruction to: